Montclair Hit-And-Run Accident Attorneys

 - Other Sources — Your health insurance may cover some or all of your medical expenses.
 You may also be eligible for workers’ compensation benefits if you were injured while on the job.

-What Damages Can You Recover After A Hit-And-Run?
+What Damages Can You Claim After A Hit-And-Run?

-If you are a hit-and-run accident victim, our Montclair lawyers can help you recover the following damages:
+If you are a hit-and-run accident victim, our Montclair lawyers can help you file a claim for the following damages:

 - Medical expenses, including the cost of emergency medical treatment, hospitalization, surgeries, medications, and ongoing medical care.